 The Covid-19 pandemic battered the share prices of many top industries, especially aerospace.
 There was a sharp decline in airline passengers, resulting in many aviation companies filing for bankruptcy.
 However, the development of a vaccine had a positive impact on world markets and drove a recovery in almost all major financial markets including the aerospace industry.
 Investors flocked to beaten-down sectors such as aerospace since these stocks were available at bargain prices, and they may still represent good value going forward.

-We have handpicked the best aerospace shares, and in this guide, we reveal what they are.
+We have handpicked the best aerospace shares, and in this guide, we tell you what they are.